iklyubanov/java-personal-workbench/java-modern-concurrency/overview.md

       same purposes for which they were designed.
 When you get the read lock of a Lock interface, you can't modify the value of the variable.
 Otherwise, you probably will have data errors related to inconsistency.

+      ### Using multiple conditions in a lock (Recipe 15)

+      A lock may be associated with one or more conditions.
+These conditions are declared in the Condition interface.
+The purpose of these conditions is to allow threads to have control of a lock and check whether a condition is true or not.
+If it's false , the thread will be suspended until another thread wakes it up.
+The Condition interface provides the mechanisms to suspend a thread and wake up a suspended thread.